METASHONGKONG/ESP8266-Lua-NEW/2. Lua/README.md

 ### 2. How to play with NodeOne (Both PC and NodeOne connect to the same router):
 1. Go to the SNAP "http://snap.metas-services.com/snap/snap.html"
-2. Connect your pc/smartphone to your NodeOne.
-(E.g. Wifi: Metas138927, password: 12345678)
-3. Go to Robotic tab, find the one block you want to use (IP is 192.168.4.1).
+2. Go to Robotic tab, find the one block you want to use (IP is on your NodeOne screen).

 ### 1. General API
 These APIs are general API that can control all function of the NodeOne.
 However, these APIs are for more advanced user.